ktorio/ktor-documentation/topics/creating_http_apis.md

 ### Create the Customer storage {id="customer_storage"}

 To not complicate the code, for this tutorial, we'll be using an in-memory storage (i.e. a mutable list of `Customer`s) – in a real application, we would be storing this information in a database so that it doesn't get lost after restarting our application.
-We can simply add this line to the top level of the `Customer.kt` file:
+We can add this line right after the data class declaration in `Customer.kt` file:

 ```kotlin
 ```